France-ioi/taskgrader/docs/install.md

 You can then follow the next steps normally.

+### On Mac OS X

+The taskgrader works on Mac OS X normally.

+On Mac OS X, `python` is an alias for `python3` instead of `python2` as on many systems; so take care to execute the taskgrader and tools with the `python2` command.

 ## Installation

 Execute `install.sh` in the taskgrader directory to install, as the user who will be running the taskgrader.
 It will help you install everything.